-Struggles with mental illness at the start of a writing career
+Struggles with mental illness

 Anne likely suffered from what’s now referred to as bipolar disorder, then called manic depression.
 It was during these first, destabilizing years, that her psychiatrist, Dr. Martin T. Orne, suggested that she begin to write.
 In the Foreword to Anne Sexton: A Biography, he wrote:

 “I recall clearly my first therapy session with Anne Sexton.
 Her vivid description was poignant with regard to her total inability to live the life she believed was demanded of her.
 She felt helpless, unable to to function as a wife and mother, and expressed resentment at having her children taken away from her.
 Yet at the same time she recognized that she was truly unable to care for them.

 … Although she was trying her best to live up to the 1950s image of the good wife and mother, she found the task completely beyond her.”

 Anne’s therapy sessions were so painful that she often blocked and couldn’t recall what had transpired.
 Dr. Orne hit on the idea of recording them and playing them back each time they proceeded:

 “By developing the ability to recall emotional events that mattered to her, Anne was gradually able to deal with these emotions in her poetry.
 Soon after her poetry began to be published, she found that many troubled individuals sought her guidance and counsel.
 Indeed, she took great pride in being able to help others with similar pain.”

 . . . . . . . . . .

 . . . . . . . . .

 Fruitful connections in writing groups